oddbird/oddsite/content/index.rst

 that come with writing vanilla CSS.
 Most importantly,
-Sass makes it easier to create web applications, takes out some monotony and overhead out of writing CSS, and will save you time.
+Sass makes it easier to create web applications, takes some monotony and overhead out of writing CSS, and will save you time.

 This book,